amabdelmongy/Result-list/README.md

 # ResultList
-Task: Create a resultlist
-• Develop an Angular result list with the appended mock data.
+1. Develop an Angular result list using mock data.
-• Create an async service, which returns the mocked data (fake API).
+2. Create an async service, which returns the mocked data (fake API).
-• The layout should be responsive or fluid (whatever preference you have)
+3. The layout responsive or fluid
-• Use a mobile first approach (the created scribbles are a general guideline for how it's supposed to look like)
+4. Use a mobile first approach (the created scribbles are a general guideline for how it's supposed to look like)
-• Please also implement three filters to sort the tariff list (download/upload speed, price or any of the tariff attributes)
+5. Implement three filters to sort the tariff list (download/upload speed, price or any of the tariff attributes)
-Notes:
-• Please attach the zip version of your angular app on your mail
-• If you wrote tests for the JavaScript components please attach them to the project files
-• Use any Angular boilerplate that you evaluate as fitting for the task (Angular-Starter, Angular-Seed)
-• Please invest not more than 3 hours for this task and if you’re not able to finish it, send us the status quo of what you achieved.
-It’s not about perfection but more about the way how you work and what approaches you take.
-• Optional: Use SASS to compile the styles and Typescript as weapon of choice

 ### Technology
  -  using Angular 10 , Angular cli , Type Script , HTML and primeng

 ###  How to run the code